Monishver11/monishver11.github.io/_posts/2024-12-20-linear-algebra.md

 Up next, we'll explore the prerequisites of **probability theory** for machine learning.
 Since probability can often feel trickier, we'll focus more on "what," "why," and "how" questions to make the concepts intuitive and approachable.

-See you in the next post!
+See you in the next one!

 ### **References**: